bcgov/visitz-api/docs/decisions/0011-upstream-caching.md

 # Upstream Caching

 * status: proposed <!-- proposed | rejected | accepted | deprecated | ... | superseded by ADR-0123 -->
-* date: <!-- YYYY-MM-DD when the decision was last updated -->
+* date: 2025-03-03 <!-- YYYY-MM-DD when the decision was last updated -->
 * decision-makers: Hannah MacDonald, Todd Scharien <!-- list everyone involved in the decision -->
-* consulted: Karim Gillani <!-- list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication --> <!-- OPTIONAL -->
+* consulted: Karim Gillani, Sagar Shah <!-- list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication --> <!-- OPTIONAL -->
 * informed: <!-- list everyone who is kept up-to-date on progress; and with whom there is a one-way communication} --> <!-- OPTIONAL -->

 ## Context and Problem Statement

-To improve general performance, we want to cache repetitive upstream requests that we expect will often return the same value.
+To improve general performance, we want to cache repetitive upstream requests that we expect will return the same value often.

 ## Decision Drivers

-* Faster response times
+* Faster downstream response times
 * Less burden on upstream during bursts of requests
-* Cache life short enough to react to changes but long enough to handle bursts
+* Cache life short enough to react to upstream changes but long enough to handle bursts

 ## Considered Options